Chapati

 It is a common staple in the Indian subcontinent as well as amongst expatriates from the Indian subcontinent throughout the world.
-Chapatis were also introduced to other parts of the world by immigrants from the Indian subcontinent, particularly by Indian merchants to Central Asia, Southeast Asia, East Africa, and the Caribbean islands.
+Chapatis were also introduced to other parts of the world by immigrants from the Indian subcontinent, particularly by Indian merchants to Central Asia, Southeast Asia, East Africa, and the Caribbean.

 Etymology

-The word Chapati is derived from Sanskrit word चर्पटी (Charpaṭī).
+The word chapati is derived from the Sanskrit word चर्पटी (charpaṭī).
+From a derivative of Sanskrit *चर्प (charpa, “flat”).

 History

 Chapati is a form of roti or rotta (bread).
 The words are often used interchangeably.
-The word chapat (चापट) means "slap" or "flat," describing the traditional method of forming round pieces of thin dough by slapping the dough between the wetted palms of the hands.
+The word chapat (चापट) means "slap" or "flat", describing the traditional method of forming round pieces of thin dough by slapping the dough between the wetted palms of the hands.
 With each slap, the piece of dough is rotated.